 SECURE involvement from as many unit/organization members as possible.
 Share information in your solicitation effort about the most needed items as determined by San Diego Food Bank that are listed on the CHH-SFF Promotional Flier.
 Add your contact information or a personal note in the box at the bottom of the flier and distribute it with your door hangers or at grocery store solicitations.

 RETURN to your designated area to collect donations on the day you have indicated on the door hanger / flier or gather barrels that you have placed.
 Deliver food to the San Diego Food Bank warehouse, your own local food pantry or one of the other locations on the Collection Drop-Off Locations map.
-If you collect more than 200 pounds of food (equivalent of 1 barrel), you may contact San Diego Food Bank, Ben Price for pick-up.
+If you collect more than 200 pounds of food (equivalent of 1 barrel), you may contact San Diego Food Bank, Kimberly Castillo for pick-up.
 Be sure to get a receipt for the donation no matter where you donate.
 This will be used for reporting purposes.